anbox-cloud/discourse-docs/exp/security.md

 Anbox Cloud is secure by design, which means that its architecture, its components and all communication between components are designed to be fundamentally secure.

-For containerisation, Anbox Cloud uses the secure container hypervisor [LXD](https://ubuntu.com/lxd).
-To ensure security and isolation of each Android system, Anbox Cloud runs a single Android system per LXD container.
+Anbox Cloud uses the secure [LXD](https://ubuntu.com/lxd) for container and virtual machine management.
+To ensure security and isolation of each Android system, Anbox Cloud runs a single Android system per LXD instance.

 This security guide gives more insight into how security is ensured through different aspects of Anbox Cloud.